 To appreciate the full range of possibilities, you can visit the American Dahlia Society website, where you'll find hundreds of varieties indexed by color, flower form and flower size.
 For a quick overview, here's a look at the eight most common flower styles:

-Anemone-Flowered.
-These blossoms feature a pincushion of tubular florets surrounded by several rows of petals.
-They are prolific bloomers and come in lots of vivid colors.
+Anemone-Flowered and Collarettes.
+Anemone-flowered dahlias are daisy-like flowers with one or more rows of petals and a pincushion of tubular florets in the center.
+Collarette dahlias have a collar of flat outer petals and one or more layers of smaller petals around the center.
+Both types are prolific bloomers and come in lots of pretty colors, usually with contrasting centers.
 Heights vary from 2 to 4 feet.
-Anemone-flowered dahlias are popular for bouquets because the blossoms mix so well with other types of flowers.
+Anemone-flowered and collarette dahlias are popular for bouquets because the blossoms mix so well with other types of flowers.

 Ball and Pom Pon.
 These perky, perfectly round flowers have a honeycomb of tightly rolled petals.
 The blossoms are 2" to 4” across -- a perfect size for mixed arrangements.
 Ball dahlias and Pom Pon dahlias are well suited to flower beds and the long-lasting flowers are great for cutting gardens, where they’ll crank out armloads of flowers from mid-summer through fall.